 - Access a subscription of your choice.

-- On the Add-ons page, scroll down to New Relic, click “Learn more,” and sign up for an account.
+- On the Add-ons page, click "activate", then select a subscription and sign up for an account.

 The service will auto-install on your Production environment within a few minutes.

 Once your Production environment receives sufficient traffic, you will begin seeing data appear in the graphs on New Relic’s website.